AlgoGentlemen/blog-generator/source/_posts/DP-solution-for-TSP-Problems.md

 We use a 32-bit integer to represent the set of cities (less than 32).
 Existence of the $i$-th city corresponds to $i$-th bit of the integer.

 ## Data Dependency and DP updates
 It is obvious that one state only has dependency on other state with a smaller set of cities, which corresponds to a smaller integer in our representation.
-So we enumerate all set of travelled cities by ascending order of their integer i.e. $0,1,2,\ldots 2^n-1$.
+So we enumerate all set of travelled cities by ascending order of their integer i.e. $0, 1, 2, \ldots, 2^n-1$.

 ## Code
 ```py